 Who should do weighted calisthenics

-Weighted calisthenics are for people building more strength and bodyweight training alone no longer helps.
+Weighted calisthenics is for people building more strength and bodyweight training alone is no longer efficient in helping towards a specific goal.

 So when should you start training with weighted calisthenics?